astoeckel/nengo-bio/README.md

 ### The `bio.Connection` class

 A `bio.Connection` connection connects *n*-pre ensembles to a single target ensemble.
-It will automatically account for the synapse type assigned to each neuron.
+Per default, it will automatically account for the excitatoriness/inhibitoriness of the pre-neuron population.

 ### Notable Parameters

 * `pre`: This can be either a single pre-population or a tuple of pre-populations.
 The dimensions of the values represented by the pre-populations will be stacked.

-* `decode_bias` (default `True`): if `True` the post-neuron bias current will be decoded from the pre-population instead of being assumed constant.
-Set this to `False` for any but the first `bio.connection` targeting the same post population.
+* `bias_mode` (default `bio.Decode`): If set to `bio.Decode`, the post-neuron bias current will be decoded from the pre-population instead of being assumed to be an intrinsic property of each neuron.
+In constrast, a value of `bio.JBias` will disable bias current decoding altogether (this is the default Nengo behaviour).
+A value of `bio.ExcJBias` will only decode inhibitory biases (excitatory biases are assumed to be an intrinsic part of the neuron ensemble), a value of `bio.InhJBias` will decode excitatory biases (inhibitory biases are an intrinsic part of the neuron ensemble).
+**Note:** If multiple connection objects target the same post-object (not recommended, try to use a single connection per post-object in your network), make sure set this to `bio.JBias` for any but the first `bio.connection` targeting the same post population.

 * `solver` (default `QPSolver()`): an `ExtendedSolver` instance from `nengo_bio.solvers`. `ExtendedSolvers` can solve for currents and take neuron parameters into account.